Copyright © 2017 Home Builders Care Foundation, Inc. - a 501 (c) (3) charity affiliated with the Maryland Building Industry Association.

 Nutrition Packs for the Homeless

-The Professional Women in Building (PWB) council of MBIA will once again be providing a little help for the homeless this fall!
+The Professional Women in Building (PWB) council of MBIA has once again provided a little help for the homeless this fall!
 Their annual goal is to assemble 200 care packs for the homeless.

 Each pack will contain not only nutritional to-go snacks but also key Helpline and Crisis Hotline information to help connect neighbors in need to community resources and assistance programs throughout Maryland.
 Packs are intended to be kept on hand in your car to give to someone in need you may see on the street.

 Questions?
 Contact Patti Kane or Jean Mathis 301-776-6242. email@example.com / firstname.lastname@example.org

 At our annual Bull & Oyster Roast event, Home Builders Care and MBIA’s Professional Women in Building Chapter host a career clothing drive.
 Clothes are donated to programs assisting low-income clients with job-readiness and professional development skills.

 Our 2017 donations benefited the Interfaith Clothing Center in Rockville.